ewelot/airtools/doc/manual-en.md

   - If this is the first start of the application then you are prompted with the Airtools setup dialog.
 You can accept default directories.

-  - Create a new project choosing 2021 January 16th as the date of observations by using the calendar date picker and the observatory site “Nerpio” from the appropriate dropdown list.
+  - Create a new project choosing 2023 February 16th as the date of observations by using the calendar date picker and the observatory site “Hakos” from the appropriate dropdown list.

   - Optionally fill in your observer details